aleshaleksey/fansys23/README.md

 The version currently stands at:

-**v0.0.12**
+**v0.0.14**

-This is the 12th draft.
+This is the 14th draft.
 It is is mostly workable, but needs more testing, more monsters, and a better layout for clarity.

 ## TODO

-- Expand ability list (mainly out of combat abilities).
+- Expand ability list (a little bit - mainly out of combat abilities).
-- Expand spell list.
+- Expand spell list (a little bit).
 - Add magic items to equipment list.
 - Improve rules for crafting.
 - More monster/NPC stat blocks.